HVAC Schools in Connecticut – Degrees & Certification

 Connecticut HVAC Licensing & Certification

-There are various types of certification and licensure open to Connecticut’s HVAC technicians, mechanics and installers.
+Various types of certification and licensure are open to Connecticut’s HVAC technicians, mechanics and installers.
 Several organizations provide credentialing to HVAC workers based on various competencies or general preparedness for the field.
-In most cases, to qualify for these types of certifications, applicants must be at least 18 years old, show proof of qualifying education and experience in the field, and pass an exam.
+To qualify, applicants must be at least 18 years old, show proof of qualifying education and experience in the field, and pass an exam.

-To learn more about these skills-based certifications, review the main HVAC certifications page.
+To learn more in-depth about these skills-based certifications, please check out the main HVAC certifications page.

 • D-1: Limited Warm Air, Air Conditioning and Refrigeration Contractor (excludes oil burning; open to people with two years of experience as a licensed journeyperson or equivalent training)